 Why we crave sugar when stressed

 There’s no shortage of jokes about how stress has us reaching for the sweet stuff.
 But it’s true, and there’s a biological reason for it.
-In a flight-or-fight situation, the body puts out adrenaline.
+In a flight-or-fight situation, the body puts out the hormone adrenaline.
 Adrenaline reduces hunger, freeing up resources for survival.
 However, when stress becomes chronic, the adrenal gland increases cortisol.
 High cortisol revs up your appetite and makes fatty and sugary treats look extra delicious.

 But here’s what really gets us in trouble: our decision to indulge gets temporarily rewarded.
 A recent study shows sugar helps with the stress response short-term.
 Because we feel a rush from it, our bodies categorize the experience as positive and cravings are reinforced.

-The insulin, cortisol, and sugar connection
+Sugar and your hormones: the insulin, cortisol, and sugar connection

 Even though it helps in the moment, sugar (that includes all refined carbs) doesn’t do you any favors long term.
 Because it’s broken down so easily by the body, blood sugar levels spike very quickly.
 Your pancreas detects the surge and releases a hormone called insulin.
 Insulin rushes glucose into cells for storage and energy, while keeping your blood sugar from getting too far out of control.
 Sounds good, right?